jeduardo/nomad-formula/README.rst

 ``uninstall``
 -------------

-Remove the service, binaries, data, and configuration files.
+Remove the service, binaries, and configuration files.
+The data itself will be kept and needs to be removed manually, just to be on the safe side.

 This is state must always be called independently.